-Name Card Menu 1.5
+Name Card

 This option allows you to make your own name card.
-Key in the Name, Mobile number, Office number,Fax number and E-mail address.
+Key in the Name, Mobile number, Office number, Fax number and E-mail address.

-- G Edit: Allows you to write a new message or edit the selected name card. - G Delete: Allows you to delete the selected name card. - G Send via text message: Sends the selected name card by SMS.
+- G Edit: Allows you to write a new message or edit the selected name card. - G Delete: Allows you to delete the selected name card. - G Send via text message: Sends the selected name card by SMS. - G Send via multimedia message: Sends the selected name card by MMS.